gbraad/resume/resume.md

 ## Acting CTO, Technical Lead (Startup)
-  * [非常好看][employer fchk], October 2011 – April 2013
+  * [非常好看(FeichangHaokan)][employer fchk], October 2011 – April 2013

-    As part of a collaboration between [Nomovok][employer nomovok] and the project FeichangHaokan, I was assigned as Project Manager andacting CTO.
+    As part of a collaboration between [Nomovok][employer nomovok] and FeichangHaokan, I was assigned as Project Manager and acting CTO.
     A startup was formed to aid the development of a new online contest platform focusing on passionate people and their interests.
 I was responsible for designing the infrastructure to deliver a scalable platform which can handle thousands of concurrent requests.
 The platform provided a RESTful interface which delivers JSON responses which are consumed by a web front-end and mobile clients running Android and iOS.

-    Maintaining the development of remote teams using an agile and distributed working methodology.
-Selection and training a new team of developers for the Chinese office.
+    I was responsbile for managing remote teams using an agile and distributed working methodology and recruiting the developers for the Chinese office.

     For [Nomovok][employer nomovok] I wrote integration code and demonstration applications for use on Nomovok's own SteelRat platform for phone and desktop use.